BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 >"Frequently, the messages have meaning; that is, they refer to or are correlated according to some system with certain physical or conceptual entities.
 These semantic aspects of communication are irrelevant to the engineering problem.
 The significant aspect is that the actual message is one selected from a set of possible messages.
-The system has to be designed to operate for each possible selection, not just the one which will actually be chosen since this is unknown at the time of design." <br>- Claude E. Shannon {% cite shannon:1948 %}
+The system has to be designed to operate for each possible selection, not just the one which will actually be chosen since this is unknown at the time of design." -- Claude E. Shannon {% cite shannon:1948 %}

 In the humanities, researchers have a completely different understanding of information.
 They discuss cognition, representations, referencing, and interpretation in the context of information.